jhpyle/docassemble/_docs/documents.md

 will exist in the directory `docassemble/pa_family_law/data/templates` within that package.

-If you want to use a custom template for all the attachments in a given interview, you do not have to specify the same values for every attachment.
+<a name="attachment options"></a>If you want to use a custom template
+for all the attachments in a given interview, you do not have to specify the same values for every attachment.
 Instead, you can set attachment template options that will be applied to all attachments in the interview:

 {% highlight yaml %}
 ---